Certificates for Workload Balancing

 Pressing the Tab key automatically populates the UUID of the pool.

-In this case, specify the FQDN for the Workload Balancing appliance in the Address box in the Connect to WLB dialog exactly as it appears in the certificate’s Common Name (CN).
+Specify the FQDN for the Workload Balancing appliance in the Address box in the Connect to WLB dialog exactly as it appears in the certificate’s Common Name (CN).
 (You must enter the FQDN since the Common Name and the name that Citrix Hypervisor uses to connect must match.)

 xe pool-param-set wlb-verify-cert=false uuid=uuid_of_pool).
 If it can connect with verification off, the issue is in your certificate configuration.
 If it cannot connect, the issue is in either your Workload Balancing credentials or your network connection.

 Some commercial certificate authorities provide tools to verify the certificate installed correctly.
 Consider running these tools if these procedures fail to help isolate the issue.
-If these tools require specifying an TLS port, specify port 8012 or whatever port you set during Workload Balancing Configuration.
+If these tools require specifying a TLS port, specify port 8012 or whatever port you set during Workload Balancing Configuration.